Chart Color Schemes

 Infrastructure

-Werris Creek has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Werris Creek has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Quipolly Water Project, New England Highway - Willow Tree to Uralla Safety Upgrade, Central-West Orana Renewable Energy Zone Transmission Project, and Regional NSW Road Network Safety Improvements are key projects, with the following list detailing those most relevant.
+The impact of local infrastructure changes on an area's performance is significant.
+AreaSearch has identified one major project that will likely affect the region.
+Key projects include the Quipolly Water Project, New England Highway safety upgrade from Willow Tree to Uralla, Central-West Orana Renewable Energy Zone Transmission Project, and Regional NSW Road Network Safety Improvements.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.